 It may sound complex, but you don’t need to worry about all the background workings.
 You just have to make sure it’s available to your customers.
 Then you can focus on what you do best: working with the animals.

-NMA: Payments Made Personal
+LOLA POS: Payments Made Personal

-You need merchant services, and we provide credit card processing specifically for veterinary clinics.
+You need merchant services, and we provide credit card processing specifically for veterinary offices.
 Our payment experts in the pet care and veterinary industry are ready to help you find the best solution for your needs.
 In fact, we have our payments experts specifically selected because they know how your business runs.
 You can easily talk to an expert about veterinary credit card processing, and they will give you all the information you need.

 It’s just easier to have the experts in your particular industry working with you on your merchant services.
 It eliminates the need to explain your company and streamlines the entire process.
 Contact our payments experts today and learn how your veterinary business can start accepting card payments.
 Remember, We Work for You®!